1 Nautical Mile To M

 The Relationship to Latitude and Longitude

 The historical link between the nautical mile and one minute of latitude is crucial to understanding its significance.
-One minute of latitude is approximately equal to 1 nautical mile.
+While not perfectly precise due to the Earth's oblate spheroid shape, this approximation played a critical role in the initial definition and subsequent standardization of the nautical mile.
 This relationship is a direct consequence of the Earth's circumference and the definition of a degree of latitude.
-While not perfectly precise due to the Earth's oblate spheroid shape, this approximation played a pivotal role in the initial definition and subsequent standardization of the nautical mile.
+Because of that, one minute of latitude is approximately equal to 1 nautical mile.
 This historical context underscores the scientific grounding of the nautical mile, differentiating it from purely arbitrary units of measurement.

 Frequently Asked Questions (FAQ)